SvenAelterman/BitnamiWordPressOnAzureTerraform/README.md

 A more sophisticated deployment that supports hosting multiple WordPress sites on a single App Service Plan is also provided.

 Refer to the [split deployment README](./src/split-deployment/README.md) for more details.

+## Aquasec Trivy support

+To check for misconfigurations in the Terraform using [Trivy from Aqua Security](https://www.aquasec.com/products/trivy/), run `trivy fs .` in the root of the repo.